Elon, North Carolina

 How do you know if you have a leadership clique?
 What are some signs of it?

-1. You have one favorite preacher or teacher.
+1. You have one favorite preacher or teacher that you listen to.

-2. You boast or brag about that person.
+2. You boast or brag about that one preacher.

 3. You mock or ridicule other teachers or preachers.